-- ✓ Veterans who have participated in your chapter's Veterans Service Partnership programs and events are eligible to receive a free, one-year membership to TU.
-For information on how to sign up eligible veterans, contact Dave Kumlien at dkumlien@tu.org. - ✓ Check out tips from the Women's Initiative on how best to retain these new members.
+- Veterans who have participated in your chapter's Veterans Service Partnership programs and events are eligible to receive a free, one-year membership to TU.
+For information on how to sign up eligible veterans, contact Veterans Service Partnership staff. - Check out tips from the Women's Initiative on how best to retain these new members.